capuccino26/POLY_PIPELINE/README.md

     | `MAX_Y` | *(Optional)* Maximum Y coordinate for spatial filtering. |

 * The variables are not required, the script can run with defaults and the entire tissue area.
-* If coordinate filtering are required (MIN_X, MAX_X, MIN_Y, MAX_Y), all coordinate parameters must be provided together.
+* If coordinate filtering is required (MIN_X, MAX_X, MIN_Y, MAX_Y), all coordinate parameters must be provided together.
 #### Local Execution Example
 > **IMPORTANT:** This analysis requires high computational resources and are not recommended to be run locally.
 To run the main analysis locally using the `bash` wrapper and your specific Conda path: